wpcodefactory/wpfactory-autoloader/README.md

 ## Usage ##
 You just need to instance the `WPFactory_Autoloader()` class passing two parameters to the `add_namespace()` method:
-* The top-level namespace name of your your project, also known as a "vendor namespace"
+* The top-level namespace name of your your project, also known as a "vendor namespace".
-* Base directory where the files are located
+* Base directory where the files are located.

 And then call the `init()` method.